cassidybargell/election_analytics/posts/week_2.md

 **A t-value close to zero would indicate that the correlation modelled might be due to random chance.
 An absolute t-value of > 2 is often used as a minimum in order to reject the null hypothesis, which is that there is no true correlation between the variables.*

 **The mean outsampled error is found by taking the average difference between the estimates created by the model and the true outcomes.
 This is done by leaving out 8 elections from the data, modelling it, and then comparing the subsequent predictions produced with the true values.
 This is repeated 1,000 times, and then the overall average is found.
-It is ideal to have a small outsample error as it indicates the model fits the data well.*
+It is ideal to have a small out sampled error as it indicates the model fits the data well.*